Home prices set for steep 6-10% jump this fiscal, 3-5% next: report

 The unsold inventory level is down to 2.5 years from four years pre-pandemic, and this has credit profile of the large realtors strengthening, the report said.

-The agency expects residential prices to rise 6-10 per cent this fiscal and a further 3-5 per cent in the next across the top six cities due to the steep increase in raw material, labour and land costs.
+The agency expects residential prices to rise 6-10% this fiscal and a further 3-5% in the next across the top six cities due to the steep increase in raw material, labour and land costs.

 This, however, has not impacted demand for residences adversely, given a strong preference for larger homes as the hybrid working model continues in many sectors, it added.